phaser/pandoc_resume/markdown/resume.md

 :   **C++:** As the experience section shows I've used C++ in most of the
 	projects I've worked on.

-:   **Java:** I've developed in Java for a number of years developing
+:   **Java:** I've developed in Java for a number of years working on
 	resource constrained applications (EA, J2ME games) but also backend enterprise applications, where the emphasis was on architecture and scalability.